-A ministry of the Canadian Conference of MB Churches, the Centre for MB Studies (CMBS) resources Mennonite Brethren (MB) churches–their people and their leaders–for the mission of God that we share.
+A ministry of the Canadian Conference of MB Churches, the Centre for MB Studies (CMBS) resources Mennonite Brethren (MB) churches–their institutions and their people–for the mission of God that we share.

 ♦preserving, describing, and making accessible historical records of churches, schools, and people

 ♦assisting in research and writing on topics of historical and theological interest to MBs

 ♦publishing books and the quarterly magazine, Mennonite Historian

 Note: Researchers who contact CMBS by email with queries and receive assistance are automatically added to the bi-annual Newsletter and Appeal “Mail Chimp.”
 Let me know, if you do not want your email address added to the email list or if you want to “unsubscribe.”

 Access to CMBS archival materials